 Vehicle insurance fines and penalties can be staggering.
 Driving a vehicle without insurance can result in fines up to $1,000.

 If your driver is pulled over for a safety check or minor violation and is found without up-to-date insurance, penalties can be as simple as a traffic ticket up to a suspended driver’s license, suspended vehicle registration, substantial fines to have registration and insurance reinstated as well as increased insurance premiums.

 If your driver is involved in an accident, it’s an entirely different story.
 Not only could all of the above penalties take place, but your company and the driver could also be held liable for damage, sued, charged with jail time or even have assets taken if you can’t pay for the damages.

 Managing your vehicle inspections

-For your and others’ protection, vehicle safety inspection is required by every state as well.
-Like vehicle registration, inspections are normally done semi-annually or annually, and it is vital to keep track of inspection dates to avoid penalties.
+For your and others’ protection, vehicle safety inspection is required by every state.
+Like vehicle registration, inspections (DOT, etc.) are normally done semi-annually or annually for all commercial vehicles with a gross vehicle weight rating over 10,000 pounds.
+Daily vehicle inspections or DVIRs, as the name implies, must be completed daily.
+It is vital to keep commercial drivers accountable for completing DVIRs and to keep track of inspection dates to avoid penalties.

 Staying on top of your vehicle insurance, registration and inspections across your entire fleet is the best way to avoid unnecessary fines, penalties and legal issues.
 To easily manage this across fleets small or large, a fleet management software is key.
 By storing documents and information in an accessible system and setting specific renewal reminders for each of your vehicles, you can rest assured that these items will get done on time, steering your company clear of harsh penalties and fines.